 Where to Stay in Lassen Volcanic National Park

-If the kids are begging to camp, Lassen Volcanic National Park offers some options from traditional tent camping, RV camping, camping cabins along with glamping.
+If the kids are begging to camp, Lassen Volcanic National Park offers some options.
+From traditional tent camping to RV camping, camping cabins, and glamping, Lassen offers it all.

 Manzanita Lake Camping Cabins

 During our visit, I reserved a camping cabin.
-It’s a favorite for families, all the camping kids love with the roof, door and electricity Mom needs.
-There’s even bunk beds for the kids.
+It’s a family favorite; all the camping kids love with the roof, door and electricity Mom needs.
+There are even bunk beds for the kids.

-Bring the gear for a cookout, like a stove and lantern.
-Then add the sleeping bags to throw on the mattresses.
+Bring the gear for a cookout, like a stove and a lantern.
+Then, add the sleeping bags to throw on the mattresses.
 And don’t forget the marshmallows.

-Outside, enjoy dinner under the stars with a standard picnic table, a fire ring with grate and a bear box for food storage.
-A water spigot is nearby and the bathhouse is within walking distance along with the Manzanita Camping Store.
+Outside, enjoy dinner under the stars with a standard picnic table, a fire ring with a grate and a bear box for food storage.
+A water spigot is nearby, and the bathhouse and the Manzanita Camping Store are within walking distance.

 Campgrounds in Lassen Volcanic National Park

-Campgrounds are open from early June until the snow closure in the fall (October).
-No hook ups in the park though find a dump station at Manzanita Lake.
+The campgrounds are open from early June until the snow closure in the fall (October).
+There are no hookups in the park, though there is a dump station at Manzanita Lake.

 Manzanita Lake